stefanlyew/vsndjango/README.md

 ### Areas for improvement, ideas for version 2, etc.

+Would like to have test coverage for this project, but am new to python ecosystem and have much to learn.

 The VSN number applied to each vehicle by each manufacturer will be in a variety of different formats.
 We will need to extend the VSNDataParser into classes that can handle each manufacturer separately.
 Different VSN's mean different things to each manufacturer.

-Would like to have test coverage for this project.